Translate

 British Values

-Promoting British Values at New Road Primary School
+Promoting British Values at

 Democracy

-The Rule of Law
+Rule of Law

-Individual Liberty
+Individual liberty

-Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through PSHE lessons and sessions on E-Safety.
-Whether it is through choice of learning challenge or success criteria, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+At New Road Primary School, we ensure that we educate and provide boundaries for children to make choices, learn, grow, make mistakes, take responsibility for their behaviour and to do so safely in a well-supported environment.Pupilsare encouraged to know, understand and exercise their rights and personal freedoms and are advised how to do this safely, for example, through our E-Safety lessons and PSHE lessons.
+Children are explicitly and implicitly taught to challenge stereotypes and develop a strong anti-bullying culture in school.
+Whether it be through choice of learning challenges, of how they record their work, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-Mutual Respect
+Mutual respect

-At New Road we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At New Road Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 We will also challenge racism and expect everyone within our community to respect British laws whilst supporting their own culture.

 Top